-Prerequisites: This course is one of the electives for Professional Training students to become a graduate.
+Prerequisites: This course is open to the general public.
+This course is one of the electives an IAA Diploma Program student can choose to take to graduate.
 It can be taken in any order after the completion of NAT-7.
-If you are not an IAA Diploma Program student, you may access this course (no homework, no exams, no credit) for a lesser price.
+If you are not an IAA Diploma Program student, you may also audit this course (no homework, no exams, no credit) at a lesser price.

 Course Objectives: This is the first half of the 12-week course on Medical Astrology.